mozilla/bedrock/docs/abtest.rst

 It's possible to test more than 2 variants.

 Traffic Cop sends users to experiments and then we use Google Analytics (GA) to analyze which variation is more successful.
-(If the user has DNT enabled they do not participate in experiments.)
+(If the user has :abbr:`DNT (Do Not Track)` enabled they do not participate in experiments.)

 All a/b tests should have a `mana page <https://mana.mozilla.org/wiki/display/EN/Details+of+experiments+by+mozilla.org+team>`_ detailing the experiment and recording the results.